niederme/prototypes/README.md

 ### Adding and Editing
 Source files are in `./_harp/public`, and get compiled up two levels to the root.
 (This is a requirement for publishing to Github Pages, but is a bit confusing.)

+To create a new file, duplicate the starter template, rename it and go nuts.

 To update Solid, you can copy the `./lib` files from that project into `./_harp/public/css`.
 (Omit `solid-specific.scss`, unless you want it.)

 ***